 Report cards are issued four times a year approximately two weeks after the close of each term.
 Each marking period is nine weeks long.
-Teachers will explain and discuss their grading policy at the beginning of the year.
+Teachers will explain and discuss their grading policy at the beginning of the year and refer to it regularly throughout the year.
 Report cards will contain the grade earned in each subject area.
 The final report card will reflect the last quarter and include a final grade, which is the average of the entire year.

 Interim progress reports are posted at mid and at the end of each quarter on our web-based grade portal Aspen.
 The purpose of these reports is to let students and parents/guardians know how the student is doing in each course at that point.
 Interim reports may show quiz and test grades and a record of homework assignments.
 The teacher may also write comments about how the student has been participating or behaving in class.
+If students are missing work, are exhibiting a significant drop, or are in danger of failing there should be ample communication between the start of a term, the release of their midterm progress, and the arrival of their report card.
+No one should be surprised by an unsatisfactory midterm report or report card grade.

-In an effort to foster a smooth transition between elementary and middle school, all interim reports and report cards will be mailed home for 6th grade students.
+In an effort to foster a smooth transition between elementary and middle school, all interim reports and report cards will be mailed home for 6^{th} grade students.
 The first quarter interim report, report card and final report card will be mailed home for 7th and 8th grade students.
 For 7th and 8th grade students, all other reports and report cards will be distributed to students during advisory.